-The frequent use of mobile devices and public Wi-Fi connections have caused the resources to be accessed anywhere.
+The frequent use of mobile devices and public Wi-Fi connections have caused the resources to be accessed anywhere in Singapore.
 With global accessibility, there’s also a need for balanced security.
 As many of our devices are no longer behind the network perimeter and have moved on to the cloud, a separate need to increase remote access security can be felt.
-This increase in the cloud highlights the disadvantages of a VPN and the need for a next-generation VPN.
-Here comes in Software-Defined Perimeter (SDP) that can function as a next-generation VPN.
+This increase in the cloud highlights the disadvantages of a VPN and the need for a next-generation VPN in Singapore.
+Here comes in Software-Defined Perimeter (SDP) that can function as a next-generation VPN in Singapore.

 Even though SDPs can be termed as next-generation VPNs, they still have a long way before they can truly surpass the best VPN Services for 2022 – Fast, Reliable & Secure in terms of speed, security, and performance.